arithdon/git-intro/doc/advanced_topics.md

   ![git merge](data/git_merge_diagram.png "git merge")

-Merging is non-destructive operation and existing branche are not changed in any way.
+Merging is non-destructive operation and existing branch are not changed in any way.

-Rebase does two steps:
+Rebase does the following steps:

 - take away and save temporarily the commits after common commit
 - fast forward to the new common commit